csci104/site/labs/lab7/index.md

 }
 ```

-### Check Off: Templated Linked List
+### Assignments: Templated Linked List

 We have included a simplified version of a linked list of integers,`LList`, in `resources`.
+The inner class `Item` is the link list node.
+The original code only handles ints.
 Your job is to template it and make it usable with any class, not just ints.

 What you need to do:

 - [ ] Template the LList class.
 Include `template < >` tags wherever the class is mentioned.
 Since there is only one generic type - convention the name is `T` (instead of `FirstType`, `SecondType`).
-- [ ] Fix the inner classes Item.
-Item is setup to store an int variable.
+- [ ] Fix the inner classes `Item`. `Item` was setup to store an int variable.
+You need to template it.
 - [ ] Change approriate mentions of `int` to `T`.
 References to inner classes need to be changed as well - remember that they are now templated.
 - [ ] Copy the contents from `llist.cpp` into the bottom of `llist.h`, and fix these functions.
 - [ ] Make and run the program using `make`.
 It should produce the following output without valgrind errors: